U.S. Supreme Court launches probe into leak of draft abortion opinion | Law-Order

 U.S. Supreme Court launches probe into leak of draft abortion opinion

-U.S. Chief Justice John Roberts on Tuesday said the Supreme Court will investigate the leak of a draft decision - which he confirmed as authentic - indicating that a majority of the nine justices are set to overturn the constitutional right to abortion.
+U.S. Chief Justice John Roberts on Tuesday said the Supreme Court will investigate the leak of a draft decision indicating that a majority of the nine justices are set to overturn the constitutional right to abortion, a breach of the court's trust that he called a "betrayal."
+In a news release, the court confirmed that the document is authentic but cautioned that the draft opinion, dated from February - which would overturn the landmark 1973 Roe v.

-Roberts said in a news release issued by the court that the draft opinion, dated from February, is authentic.
-He directed the court's marshal to launch an investigation into the source of the leak.
+U.S. Chief Justice John Roberts on Tuesday said the Supreme Court will investigate the leak of a draft decision indicating that a majority of the nine justices are set to overturn the constitutional right to abortion, a breach of the court's trust that he called a "betrayal."
+In a news release, the court confirmed that the document is authentic but cautioned that the draft opinion, dated from February - which would overturn the landmark 1973 Roe v.
+Wade decision that legalized abortion nationwide - does not represent the "final position of any member on the issues in the case."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)